-Every organization, association, company, club, promoter, rider and all other person(s) participating in or in any way connected with an AMA Pro Racing event will be considered participants and are thereby bound by the AMA Pro Racing Rulebook and the following requirements:
+Every organization, association, company, club, promoter, racer and all other person(s) participating in or in any way connected with an AMA Pro Racing event will be considered participants and are thereby bound by the AMA Pro Racing Rulebook and the following requirements:

 - a.
-Appropriate dress is required for the position held; and - b.
-Shirts must be worn at all times

-Professional conduct and behavior is required of all persons; foul language or other disturbing behavior will not be tolerated.
+Appropriate dress is required for the position held; - b.
+Shirts must be worn at all times: - c.
+Professional conduct and behavior is required of all persons; and - d.
+Foul language or other disturbing behavior will not be tolerated.